See Florida Keys animal attractions while touring the Keys

 How, however, Key West has a solution to the “chicken problem” that seems to working well.
 More on chickens in Key West from Florida Rambler.

-8. Behold the butterfly, Key West Butterfly and Nature Conservancy.
+8. Behold the butterfly: In captivity at Key West Butterfly and Nature Conservancy and in the wild at Bahia Honda State Park

 The conservatory is quite compact – it’s a 5,000-square-foot Plexiglas structure designed to look like a Victorian greenhouse.